monospice/laravel-redis-sentinel-drivers/README.md

 composer require monospice/laravel-redis-sentinel-drivers:^1.0
 ```

+**Note:** According to the Laravel release schedule, all Laravel versions prior
+to 5.4 exited their active development and support periods in August of 2017.
+After December, 2017, this package will no longer provide feature releases on
+the `1.x` branch for Laravel versions earlier than 5.4.

 If the project does not already use Redis with Laravel, this will install the
 [Predis][predis] package as well.

 #### Register the Service Provider

+Laravel 5.5 brings [package discovery][laravel-package-discovery-docs]! *No
+service provider registration required in Laravel 5.5+.*

-To use the drivers in Laravel, add the package's service provider to
+To use the drivers in Laravel 5.4 and below, add the package's service provider
-*config/app.php*:
+to *config/app.php*:

 ```php
 'providers' => [